ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:UPDATE}

-To patch documents on server-side use `update` with desired JS script that will be applied to any documents matching the query criteria.
-Please refer to our [patching article](../../client-api/operations/patch/set-based-patch-operation) for more information.
+To patch documents on the server-side, use `update` with desired JS script that will be applied to any documents matching the query criteria.
+For more information, please refer to our [patching article](../../client-api/operations/patch/set-based-patch-operation).

 {PANEL/}